ucbi/uniform/guides/assessment/Benefits and Disadvantages.md

 - **Novelty.** When new developers join the team, contributors have to learn a new way of working.
-- **No contributing to ejected codebases.** Changes made to an ejected cannot be integrated back into the primary repository, so contributors must have access to the entire portfolio.
+- **No contributing to ejected codebases.** Changes made directly to an ejected codebase cannot be automatically integrated back into the Base Project, so contributors must have access to the entire portfolio.
 - **Complications from running multiple apps at once.** Your development environment is more complicated when you're running an entire suite of apps side-by-side.
 Teams are required to take a disciplined approach to deal with